Biden student debt forgiveness plan on temporary hold after appeals court ruling - NewsBreak

 Biden student debt forgiveness plan on temporary hold after appeals court ruling

-Student loan borrowers stage a rally Aug.
-25, 2022, in front of the White House to celebrate President Biden canceling student debt and to begin the fight to cancel any remaining debt.
-(Photo by Paul Morigi/Getty Images for We the 45m)
+Student loan borrowers stage a rally in front of The White House to celebrate President Biden cancelling student debt on Aug.25, 2022, in Washington, D.C.
+(Paul Morigi/Getty Images for We the 45m)

 WASHINGTON — A federal appeals court on Friday temporarily blocked the Biden administration from carrying out its student loan forgiveness plan, until the court makes a determination on a request for an injunction brought by six Republican-led states, according to multiple media reports.